LLNL/mpibind/tutorials/flux/README.md

 ```
 -o mpibind=corespecfirst:<n>
 -o mpibind=corespecnuma:<n>
+-o mpibind=corespecbal:<k>
 ```

 *System noise*&#8212;any process, hardware or software, that delays an application's execution and is not directly controlled by the application&#8212;can be a significant source of performance degradation.
-There are several techniques to mitigate system noise, one of them we already covered: **Thread specialization**, which leaves one or more hardware threads per core available for processing system services.
-The one we cover in this section is **Core specialization**.
+There are several techniques to mitigate system noise, one of them we already covered: **Thread Specialization**, which leaves one or more hardware threads per core available for processing system services.
+The one we cover in this section is **Core Specialization**.

-As its name implies, Core specialization dedicates a number of cores for the processing of system services.
-This scheme partitions the available cores into two categories: *OS cores* and *Application cores*.
+As its name implies, core specialization dedicates a number of cores for the processing of system services.
+This scheme partitions the available cores into two categories: *OS Cores* and *Application Cores*.
 With `mpibind`, one can specify the number of OS cores.
 Here are a few examples.

 Let's start with the default behavior: